pdaengeli/external-db-auth-reloaded/readme.txt

 === External Database Authentication Reloaded ===
 Contributors: parkerj
 Donate link: none
-Tags: authentication, login, database, MySQL, MSSQL, PostgreSQL, SyBase, SQLite Requires at least: 3.1
+Tags: authentication, login, database, MySQL, MSSQL, Oracle, PostgreSQL, SyBase, SQLite Requires at least: 3.1
 Tested up to: 4.2.2
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 A plugin that allows the use of an external database (MySQL, PostgreSQL, MSSQL, and more) for authentication into WordPress.